Embryonic hemisection of a mouse brain showing dividing cells (green) and cells derived from the Nkx2.1-Cre-lineage (red)

 Role of TSC Genes in Cortical Interneuron Development:

-The genes underlying Tuberous Sclerosis Complex, TSC1&2 are inhibitors of the mTOR signaling pathway (schema to the right).
+The genes underlying Tuberous Sclerosis (TS), TSC1&2, are inhibitors of the mTOR signaling pathway (schema to the right).
 Notably, so is PTEN, however, the proteins encoded by these genes inhibit this pathway at different stages.
-Our goal is to understand how these genes direct cortical interneuron biology in common and unique ways.
-We are currently investigating potential mechanisms that could contribute to the high rate of ASD and Epilepsy observed in TSC patients, by conditionally deleting the gene, TSC1, from cortical interneurons at different stages of development.
-We hope to use this knowledge to not only understand TSC, but also basic mechanisms of interneuron development and maturation.
+Our goal is to understand how these genes impact cortical interneuron biology in common and unique ways.
+We are currently investigating potential mechanisms that could contribute to the high rate of ASD and Epilepsy observed in TS patients, by conditionally deleting the gene, TSC1, from cortical interneurons at different stages of development.
+We hope to use this knowledge to not only understand TS, but also basic mechanisms of interneuron development and maturation.